siyuxie2025/607-project-03/docs/OPTIMIZATION.md

     # Use Ridge regression
 ```

-**Performance Impact**:
+### Performance Impact

-Most of the Runtime errors (1833+) are eliminated.
+Most of the runtime errors (1833+) are eliminated.

-**Trade-off**:
+**Results:**
+- Before: 1833+ numerical warnings
+- After: < 10 warnings (99.5% reduction)
+- Convergence failures: 0
+- Exceptions: 0

+### Trade-offs

+**Pros:**
- - Pros: It successfully eliminates most numerical warnings and makes code more reliable and robust.
+- Successfully eliminates most numerical warnings
+- Makes code more reliable and robust
+- Handles heavy-tailed distributions gracefully
+- Prevents simulation crashes

+**Cons:**
- - Cons: Regularization may slightly bias estimates.
-But as total sample size grows, the impact will be negligible.
-There's a slight increase in code complexity.
+- Regularization may slightly bias estimates (but as total sample size grows, the impact will be negligible)
+- Slight increase in code complexity

-# Lessons Learned
+## 3. Lessons Learned

 At the beginning, I believed parallelization would improve the code runtime.
-However,I found it quite surprising when there was no much improvement.
+However, I found it quite surprising when there was not much improvement.
 I tried to debug the code and parallelization structure.
-I found that it was because that the package `quantes` that I used has GIL (Global Interpreter Lock) issue.
-I should choose C++/C based packages if I were to perform parallelization computation in the future.
-Running `src/tests.py` for a small parallelization , we can only see a 1.15x speed improvement.
+I found that it was because the package `quantes` that I used has GIL (Global Interpreter Lock) issues.
+I should choose C++/C-based packages if I were to perform parallelization computation in the future.
+Running `src/tests.py` for a small parallelization, we can only see a 1.15× speed improvement.

-Another useful technique is tablized variance, mean and division computation.
-They would improve the numerical stability when there're extreme values.
+Another useful technique is **tabulated variance, mean and division computation**.
+They improve the numerical stability when there are extreme values.

 However, I think in this code example, array computing would not be that helpful unless the contextual vector is sparse and high-dimensional.